ManuelePasini/slides-markdown/slides/phd_secondyear.md

     - ... but what about the volume of such data?
 - Time-Series DBMSs efficiently handle large volumes of temporal data...
     - ... but they struggle in modeling the complex relationships dynamics between the entities.
+- Even the previous Data Platform Design tended to different storage solutions for different DTs...

-- What about an hybrid data structure?
+- **What about an hybrid data structure?**

 ## An Hybryd data structure enabling Digital Twin Data